 SHARP Literacy’s program is based on a strong core process that is reviewed and updated each year to ensure our teaching tools remain the most up-to-date and effective in literacy enrichment.
-We refer to this as the 8 Building Blocks of SHARP.
 With that strong foundation in place, our staff and the teachers in our participating schools develop each year’s Writing Challenge and other enrichment components.
-View a three minute video explaining how SHARP works.
+View a video explaining how SHARP works.

 - Teacher Summer Workshop (June)